-France's Macron says he has no 'plan B' for Iran nuclear deal
+France's president says he has no 'plan B' for Iran nuclear deal

 Trump has called it one of the worst deals ever negotiated and will decide by May 12 whether to restore U.S. economic sanctions on Tehran, which would be a severe blow to the pact.
 Trump has pressured European allies to work with Washington to fix the deal.

-Macron said he wanted to “complete it” by addressing ballistic missiles and working to contain Iran’s influence in the region.
+Iranian Foreign Minister Mohammad Javad Zarif said in a CBS interview on Sunday the United States would be viewed as an unreliable partner to the international community if it pulls out of the deal.
+He added that there would be no reason for Iran to remain in the deal if the United States leaves and the benefits for Iran start to diminish.

+“This would be a very bad precedent if the United States sends this message to the international community that the length or the duration of any agreement would depend on the duration of the presidency,” Zarif said.

-Reporting by Yasmeen Abutaleb; Additional reporting by James Oliphant; Editing by Mary Milliken and James Dalgleish
+Reporting by Yasmeen Abutaleb; Additional reporting by James Oliphant; Editing by James Dalgleish and Lisa Shumaker